Foreign Jobs

 Singapore has found skill gaps that need to be filled if it wants to draw foreign professionals.
 People with the right skills and knowledge can make a lot of money because of these shortages.

 It’s very important to find out which jobs are in high demand in Singapore and how much they pay before deciding whether to look for work there or somewhere else.
-I did some research and found that the following jobs are in high demand in Singapore in 2023 and are on the government’s list of “skill shortage occupations” for which the government will speed up the work visa process.
+I did some research and found that the following jobs are in high demand in Singapore and are on the government’s list of “skill shortage occupations” for which the government will speed up the work visa process.

 • Dietician